openeyes/Docker/portainer/readme.md

 - You will need to set an admin password for Portainer at firt run
 - The portainer templates will only be imported on first run.
 If you need to reset/refresh, you'll need to do so via the portainer HTTP API (see portainer documentation for more info)
 - You may need to set the permissions on the `acme/acme.json` file to 600 - check Traefik logs to see if they need changing.
+- The default templates assume a valid github ssh certificate with **no password** is available at `/home/ubuntu/.ssh/id_rsa`, so remember to place your certificate there (or you will not be able to access the private repositories and only get gold master builds)